 34. For showing a new facet of motherhood in Elektra

-A talk about Manisha Koirala’s housewife roles wouldn’t be complete sans a mention of Shyamaprasad’s EIektra which was based on the concept of Electra Complex.
+A talk about Manisha Koirala’s housewife roles wouldn’t be complete sans a mention of Shyamaprasad’s Elektra which was based on the concept of Electra Complex.
 Koirala’s performance as a straying wife with a troubled relationship with her daughter met with widespread acclaim at film festivals and later in theatres.

 35. For teaching us empathy as Rubaina

-In Onir’s National Award-winning film I Am, Manisha Koirala appeared as Rubaina in the segment ‘I am Megha’.
+In Onir’s National Award-winning film, I Am, Manisha Koirala appeared as Rubaina in the segment ‘I am Megha’.
 One with a short running span, we see Manisha using her body language and eyes to perfection.
 In the film, she comfortably shared screen space with her erstwhile rival Juhi Chawla.

 36. For Mayadevi’s transformation